 Los Angeles is the world’s great Pan-Asian city, a melting pot within a melting pot.
 Arguments could be made for multicultural metropolises like Birmingham, Honolulu, London, New York, Toronto, and Vancouver which in some case have more numbers or larger percentages but none come close to matching Los Angeles’s sheer breadth and vibrancy.

-In the Southland there are more than two dozen suburbs with Asian majorities, ten designated Asian enclaves, and the largest communities of Cambodians, Filipinos, Koreans, Taiwanese, Thai, and Vietnamese outside their respective homelands.
-There are cinemas which regularly show films from China, Korea, India, Japan, the Philippines, Taiwan (and formerly, one showing Vietnamese films).
+In the Southland, there are more than two dozen suburbs with Asian majorities, ten designated Asian enclaves, and the largest communities of Cambodians, Filipinos, Koreans, Persians, Taiwanese, Thai, and Vietnamese outside their respective homelands.
+There are cinemas which regularly show films from China, Hong Kong, Korea, India, Japan, the Philippines, Taiwan (and formerly, one showing Vietnamese films).
 Local television stations broadcast programs from China, India, Korea, and Taiwan.
 And then there’s the radio, where one can audibly experience some of Los Angeles’s staggering diversity and, since this is Asian Pacific American Heritage Month, I’m here breaking down the Asian language offerings.